shiga0/minimum_blockchain/README.md

-# Minimum Blockchain (Ruby)
+# Minimum Blockchain in Ruby — Learn Hash Linking from Scratch

-A minimal blockchain implementation in Ruby for learning **how blocks connect by hashes**.
+A minimal blockchain implementation in Ruby to understand how blocks are connected by cryptographic hashes from scratch.

-This repository focuses on the **core data structure** of a blockchain with the smallest possible codebase.
+This repository focuses on the core data structure of a blockchain using the smallest possible codebase.

 ---